yaukuen/Group3/README.txt

 Lastly, when there is no internet connection, our program will display a message dialog that says "Unable to connect to the server!
 Please check your internet connection and restart the program!" when users try to log in.
-In addition, if you are already logged in into the system and you lose your internet connection, then our program will pop up a message says that "unable to connect to the server" when you try to do any operations.
+In addition, if you are already logged in into the system and you lose your internet connection, then our program will be trying to connect to the server and it takes 10 seconds to do that, after that it will pop up a message says that "Unable to connect to the server!
+Please check your internet connection and restart the program!" when you try to do any operations.